consciousness

 we like this quote from Jonathan Swift.

-Indeed, we see that going back to normal is dangerous.
-Also, we can look around perplexed but, in the end, we know that we are not alone.
+In conclusion, we believe that going back to normal is dangerous.
+And we may look around perplexed but, in the end, we know that we are not alone.

 Small communities can make change possible!